Reactions to the Mishima Incident: New Left

-A New Left group Zenkyōtō of Tokyo University, which had held a debate with Mishima in May 1969 (Debate: Yukio Mishima vs. Zenkyōtō of Tokyo University: Beauty, Community, and the Tokyo University Struggle (討論 三島由紀夫vs.東大全共闘―美と共同体と東大闘争, Tōron: Mishima Yukio vs. Zenkyōtō of Tokyo University: Bi to Kyōdōtai to Todai Ronsō)), expressed their condolences with a banner reading "In Memory of Yukio Mishima" at the Komaba campus, and Kyoto University and other schools also paid tribute with banners reading "In Memory of Yukio Mishima's Seppuku."
+A New Left group Zenkyōtō of Tokyo University, which had held a debate with Mishima in May 1969 (Debate: Yukio Mishima vs. Zenkyōtō of Tokyo University: Beauty, Community, and the Tokyo University Struggle (討論 三島由紀夫vs.東大全共闘―美と共同体と東大闘争)), expressed their condolences with a banner reading "In Memory of Yukio Mishima" at the Komaba campus, and Kyoto University and other schools also paid tribute with banners reading "In Memory of Yukio Mishima's Seppuku."

-Osamu Takita (滝田修), leader of the Kyoto University Partisan group (京大パルチザン, Kyoto paruchizan), commented, "It was an ideological defeat for us leftists.
+Osamu Takita (滝田修), leader of the Kyoto University Partisan group (京大パルチザン), commented, "It was an ideological defeat for us leftists.
 We didn't have a single person who was willing to put his body on the line like that.
 It was a shock.
 The New Left needs to create many more 'Mishimas'."
+Takita's statement represented the typical sentiment of New Left activists toward Mishima's death at the time.

+However, there were subtle differences between the New Left and Mishima in how they viewed dying.
 An executive staff of a leading New Left faction emphasized the difference between Mishima and himself, saying, "We go with the 'philosophy of life' as opposed to Mishima's 'aesthetics of death.'
 It's not that you can accomplish anything by dying.
 But it's not that we avoid dying.
 When we die, we die by being killed."

-Chiren Misawa (見沢知廉), a New Leftist, moved by the Mishima Incident, when he told a senior members of the leadership team about it, he was retorted, "That was a farce."
+Chiren Misawa (見沢知廉), a New Leftist, moved by the Mishima Incident, when he told his feeling to a senior members of the leadership team, he was retorted, "That was a farce."
 He became angry and thought, "How can they call something that people risked their lives a farce?
-They don't understand the human heart," disappointed in his leaders, he became New Rightist.
+They don't understand the human heart."
+Disappointed in his leaders, he became New Rightist.
 (Note: At the time, there was an atmosphere of mutual rejection on both the left and the right, and it was difficult to be free, with people thinking things like, "I'm left-wing, so I shouldn't be sympathize with Mishima," or, "I'm actually anti-American, but I'm right-wing so I shouldn't be oppose the anpo."
 However, like Chiren Misawa, the Mishima Incident prompted some people to join the New Right.)